RaffaelaCabriolu/MyDoc/help/faq.rst

 In cases where this still doesn't solve your problem or you would like to install a package yourself, please read the next section below about installing without sudo rights.

+..
+  Do they have any permission of installing new softwares by themselves.
 Shall we mention here EasyBuild for HPC?

 If we don't have it installed, and installing it yourself is not a good solution for you, please contact us and we will do our best to help you.